ExcelliumSA/OAuth2OIDC-Study/OAauth2_OIDC_Security_Validations.md

 ## API

-> Note that all test related to JWT token can leverage [jwt_tool](https://github.com/ticarpi/jwt_tool) for the automation.
+> Note that all tests related to JWT token can leverage [jwt_tool](https://github.com/ticarpi/jwt_tool) for the automation.

 | Validation identifier |       Validation mode       |
 |:---------------------:|:---------------------------:|